-- 3.1 This paragraph does not apply to government and public securities.
-Please see paragraph 4 below.
-For the purpose of this paragraph a "single body" bears the meaning as set out in the FCA Rules. - 3.2 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 3.3 Not more than 10% in value of the Scheme Property may consist of transferable securities or approved money market instruments issued by any single body.
+- 3.1.2 in relation to deposits, the person with whom they are placed. - 3.2 The specific limits are set out as follows: - 3.2.1 Not more than 20% in value of the Scheme Property may consist of deposits with a single body. - 3.2.2 Not more than 10% in value of the Scheme Property may consist of transferable securities or money-market instruments issued by any single body subject to COLL 5.6.23R.
 This limit is increased to 25% in value of the Scheme Property in respect of covered bonds.
-In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Scheme Property.
-For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R (7) to (11) inclusive apply. - 3.5 Not more than 35% in value of the Scheme Property may consist of the units of any one collective investment scheme.
+In applying the increased limit of 25% certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.2.3 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Trust.
+For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R (7) to (11) inclusive apply. - 3.2.4 Not more than 35% in value of the Trust may consist of the units of any one collective investment scheme. - 3.2.5 For the purposes of this requirement, companies included in the same group for the purposes of consolidated accounts as defined in accordance with section 399 of the Companies Act 2006, Directive 2013/34/EU, or in the same group in accordance with international accounting standards, are regarded as a single body.

-4. Government and Public Securities
+4. Spread: Government and Public Securities